 Functional Resume Format

-The second type of resume that you should know about is called a functional resume.
+The second type of resume you should know about is a functional resume.
 Instead of listing your employment and educational credentials in order, you will want to focus on your skill set instead of employment history when drafting a functional resume.

 Functional resumes are commonly used by a student seeking an internship, a stay-at-home parent entering the workforce, or someone interested in making a career change.